-Patients who have been diagnosed with depression by a psychiatrist may be a suitable candidate for TMS therapy.
+Patients who have been diagnosed with major depression by a psychiatrist may be a suitable candidate for TMS therapy.
 As mentioned above, the patient will have trialled and failed two or more medication treatments previously with no success.
-While anti-depressants are commonly used for depression, many patients either do not respond to medicines or experience side effects from them.
+While anti-depressants are commonly used for depression, some patients do not respond or experience side effects from them.
 For patients who have treatment resistant depression, TMS may offer an alternative treatment.
-Research has been conducted with TMS for other psychiatric conditions but as yet the only indication for which TMS is allowed to be used in Australia is for those with treatment resistant depression, where patients have failed other treatments.
+Research has been conducted with TMS for other psychiatric conditions.
+However, at this stage TMS in Australia is approved only for those with treatment resistant depression.

-Research in TMS is limited to adults so patients under the age of 18 are not recommended to have TMS at this time.
-Sydney TMS will continue to monitor for research in younger patients and will extend this service to patients if research starts to support its use.
-Similarly there is limited research about the safety of TMS in pregnant women so at this stage we do not offer TMS to those during pregnancy.
+Research in TMS is limited to adults, so patients under the age of 18 are not recommended to have TMS at this time.
+Sydney TMS will continue to monitor the research in younger patients.
+The service will be extended when the approved research becomes available.
+Similarly there is limited research about the safety of TMS in pregnant women.
+At this stage we do not offer TMS to those during pregnancy.
 To read more please refer to our those who are suitable to receive TMS on our website.

-Because TMS requires the generation of electromagnetic fields it is not suitable for patients who have metallic or electronic medical devices or implants near the head region.
-These include patients with active or inactive implants (including device leads), including deep brain stimulators, cochlear implants, and vagus nerve stimulators.
-It is considered safe to offer TMS to patients with cardiac pacemakers as this is sufficiently far away from the magnetic field to be effected.
+Because TMS requires the generation of electromagnetic fields it is not suitable for some patients with metal implants.
+This includes electronic medical devices or implants particularly near the head region.
+Patients with active or inactive implants (including device leads).
+As well as deep brain stimulators, cochlear implants, and vagus nerve stimulators.
+It is considered safe to offer TMS to patients with cardiac pacemakers.
+This is because it is sufficiently far away from the magnetic field to be effected.

 At Sydney TMS we are constantly monitoring TMS protocols both in Australia and Internationally to offer the most up to date treatments available.
 In summary Sydney TMS offers the following treatment protocols: